Aftercare

 When to Downsize Your Piercing (And What Happens If You Don’t)

 Ask any experienced piercer what the single most skipped step in aftercare is, and most of them will say the same thing: downsizing.
-People clean diligently, avoid pools, sleep carefully: and then leave a post in that's far too long for months past when it should have been swapped.
+People clean diligently, avoid pools, sleep carefully, and then leave a post in that is far too long for months past when it should have been swapped.
 This guide covers exactly when to downsize, what to expect, and what happens if you leave it too long.

 What Is Downsizing and Why Does It Exist?

 When you get a new piercing, your piercer fits you with a starter post that is intentionally longer than you’ll eventually wear.
-The extra length: usually 2–4mm beyond what your piercing actually needs: accommodates the swelling that happens in the first few weeks of healing.
+The extra length, usually 2 to 4mm beyond what your piercing actually needs, accommodates the swelling that happens in the first few weeks of healing.

-Once that swelling goes down (typically 4–8 weeks in), that extra length becomes a liability.
-The post extends past your skin on both sides, and any movement: turning your head, brushing your hair, pulling a jumper over your ears: becomes an opportunity for the jewelry to snag and create microtrauma to the healing tissue.
+Once that swelling goes down, usually 4 to 8 weeks in, that extra length becomes a liability.
+The post extends past your skin on both sides, and any movement, from brushing your hair to pulling a jumper over your ears, becomes an opportunity for the jewelry to snag and create microtrauma to the healing tissue.

 Downsizing is simply replacing that longer starter post with a shorter one that sits correctly against your anatomy.
-The gauge: the thickness of the post: stays exactly the same.
+The gauge stays exactly the same.
 Only the length changes.
+If you are still unsure how gauge and length work together, read our complete piercing size guide.

 When to Downsize: The Timeline by Piercing Type

-Piercing Downsize At Starter Length → Downsize Length
+Piercing Downsize At Starter Length to Downsize Length

-Septum8–10 weeksCircular barbell → fitted circular or clicker
+Septum8 to 10 weeksCircular barbell to fitted circular or clicker

 These are general guidelines.
-Your anatomy, the specific placement, and how your body heals all affect the exact timing.
-When in doubt, go slightly later rather than earlier: and always have your piercer confirm before changing anything.
+Your anatomy, the exact placement, and how your body heals all affect the precise timing.
+When in doubt, go slightly later rather than earlier, and always have your piercer confirm before changing anything.

 Signs You’re Ready to Downsize

-You don’t need to guess.
-There are clear signs that you’re at the right point:
+You do not need to guess.
+These are the clearest signs that you are in the right window:

 Important

 Looking healed on the outside is not enough confirmation.
-Cartilage piercings especially can look closed at 6–8 weeks while the internal fistula is still very much in progress.
-Your piercer will assess the internal tissue as well.
+Cartilage piercings especially can look calm at 6 to 8 weeks while the internal fistula is still very much in progress.
+Your piercer is checking more than surface appearance.

 Signs You Are Not Ready

-Do not downsize if any of the following are present:
+Do not downsize if any of the following are still present:

 What Happens If You Don’t Downsize